vonfalk/storm-javavis/doc/04-BNF_Syntax/index.md

 Comments
 ---------

 Comments can be included anywhere.
-Comments start with `//` like in C, and continues to the end of the line.
+Comments start with `//` like in C++, and continues to the end of the line.
+C-style comments are not supported in the syntax language.

 Visibility
 -----------

-All options that can be resolved from the `use`d packages (in Basic Storm, any use statements in the `.bs`-file are included) are visible and considered during the parsing process.
+All productions that can be resolved from the `use`d packages (in Basic Storm, any use statements in the `.bs`-file are included) are visible and considered during the parsing process.
 Currently everything declared in the syntax language is considered `public`.